gazpachu/joanmira/content/work/2018-04-01---fingertips/index.md

 ![](./images/1.jpg)

 Fingertips (aka Dashboard) is the main app that hosts all the other apps I built while working at Vodafone.
-Its purpose is to serve as the platform to access all the other available apps.
+Its purpose is to serve as:

+- the platform to access all the other available apps
+- inform the users about news and updates
+- have quick summaries about the apps using Widgets
+- give feedback and have real-time support

 Initially, there was just a page with boxes for the apps, but I thought we could rebuild it into something that has more information and would allow us to connect with our users.
 That's how I came out with the dashboard and widgets design.